Lipari trip planner

 Sights in Lipari Town

-Scattered amid several buildings on the castle grounds, the excellent Museo Archeologico Eoliano is the only required cultural stop for all you sun-seekers out there, and a must for archeology buffs.
+Scattered amid several buildings on the castle grounds, the excellent Museo Archeologico Regionale Eoliano Luigi Bernabo' Brea is the only required cultural stop for all you sun-seekers out there, and a must for archeology buffs.
 The exhibits, placarded in English in some sections, survey the long history of the Aeolian Islands.
 They include some sarcophagi and reconstructed Millazzese-era burial niches (1400–1250 BC); a stupendous collection of expressive, minature terracotta and stone theater masks from the Hellenistic era (5th to 4th centuries BC) grouped by play, myth, or story; a neat exhibit on vulcanism (in Italian, but great eruption pics); and more amphorae fished from ancient shipwrecks than they know what to do with so they've stacked them up like supermarket tin can displays.

 Also inside the castle complex is a Norman cathedral with 18th-century vault frescoes and a tiny reconstructed 12th-century cloister with crudely carved monstrous column capitals.